RenMai/LocalChatServer/README.md

 # LocalChatServer
-This project is to create a Chat Server in local network
+This project is to create a Chat Server in local network using telnet

 Read more detail in file document "Chat server Project"